HarshKapadia2/talks/git_basics/content.md

 - What is VCS?
   - History

-- Why is it needed?
+  - Bugs
   - Features
+  - Open Source
-  - Bugs
+  - Exposure

 - What is Git?
   - DVCS